SuLab/sulab.org/_members/kevin-xin.md

    youtube:
 ---

 Kevin was a graduate student from August 2013 through November 2018, and then a staff scientist until May 2021.
+Kevin is currently a software engineer at Amazon.